 In fiscal 2019, the Board of Directors met two times and took action by unanimous written consent nine times.
 In fiscal 2019, the Board of Directors had three standing committees: the Audit Committee, the Compensation Committee, and the Nominating and Corporate Governance Committee.
 The Audit Committee met five times during fiscal 2019.
 The Compensation Committee did not meet during fiscal 2019.
 The Nominating and Corporate Governance Committee did not hold a formal meeting during fiscal 2019 but did take one action by unanimous written consent.
 The Board currently has no other standing committees and has no current plans to establish additional committees.
-Each person who served as a director during fiscal 2019 attended at least 75% of the meetings of the Board of Directors and of the committees on which the director served.
-It is the Company's policy that all directors should attend the Annual Meeting of stockholders.
+Each person who served as a director should attend the Annual Meeting of stockholders.
 Three out of five members of the Board of Directors who were in place at the time of last year's annual meeting attended last year's annual meeting of stockholders.